 METALS-Copper eyes 4th week of gains on tighter supply

-SINGAPORE, July 11 (Reuters) - London copper edged lower on Friday, but the market was on track for a fourth consecutive week of gains with tightening global supplies and economic optimism driving prices higher.
+SINGAPORE, July 11 (Reuters) - London copper steadied on Friday and was on track for a fourth consecutive week of gains on Friday with tightening global supplies and economic optimism driving prices higher.

-Copper inventory levels in LME-registered warehouses, at 158,100 tonnes, are at their lowest in nearly six years, having steadily dropped in the last 12 months.
+* Copper inventory levels in LME-registered warehouses, at 158,100 tonnes, are at their lowest in nearly six years, having steadily fallen in the last 12 months.
 MCU-STOCKS

 Three month LME copper